image caption

 - 1960 - the group first played together publicly in Hamburg, West Germany for 48 nights before moving to another venue.
 George Harrison was deported for being under 18 and not having a work permit to perform.

-- 1960 – May, the band changes their name to the Silver Beatles.
+- May 1960 - The Quarrymen change their name to the Silver Beatles.

 - 1962 - The Beatles' released their first single, "Love Me Do,” a number one hit in the USA.